kanae367/kanae367/README.md

 🌱 I believe that great user experiences are at the core of successful websites.
 I pay attention to both the aesthetics and functionality of my designs, ensuring that they are not only visually appealing but also intuitive and user-friendly.

 🎮 When I'm not coding, you can often see me watching anime, reading novels or playing video games.
-Two of my favorite games are Baldur's Gate 3 and Path of Exile.
+Two of my favorite games are Divinity: Original Sin 2 and Path of Exile.

 ### My Skills 📝